 Wow, OK.
 So I'm pulling for the Thunder?

-The short answer is yes, and the long answer is “yes, but it's complicated because they are very much in every possible way a professional sports team from Oklahoma City, with all the crass petro-douchery and weirdly aggro passive aggression that entails.”
+The short answer is yes, and the long answer is “yes, but it's complicated because they are , with all the crass petro-douchery and weirdly aggro passive aggression that entails.”
 But from a basketball perspective, they've got some really great players, but also depend on an assortment of misfits and specialists to do a lot of important things.
 If the Heat feel, as a team, like two Kanyes berating a bunch of nervous personal assistants for mispronouncing various luxury brands, the Thunder feel, look, and work like a basketball team—various players of different levels of talent happily doing their respective things in pursuit of a common goal.
 There's something inspiring about it.

 Neat.
 But the basketball perspective is not what I'm interested in.
 What is up with LeBron James's tiny blank eyes?
 Is he some sort of super-buff stuffed animal prototype?